ntibbles/equa11y/README.md

 - **Reveal Lang Attribute** - Displays the lang attribute for the pagae and any in-page elements.

 ### New UI
-All utilities are now broken into tabs by WCAG's (Web Content Accessibility Guideline) principles:
+All utilities are now broken into tabs by WCAG (Web Content Accessibility Guideline) principle:
 - Perceivable
 - Operable
 - Understandable
 - Robust

 And includes the success criteria for each test.

 **NEW Settings** page allows you to do the following: